FAIRGROUND GAMING HOLDINGS PLC

 The Spin Palace Group is also a member of the Microgaming Prima Poker network, which provides a network of players with the ability to play poker online against other poker players (www.primapoker.com).

 The Directors of Fairground Gaming consider that the technological and operational infrastructure, which underpins the operations of The Spin Palace Group is highly scalable, thus allowing for significant economies of scale as Fairground Gaming seeks to achieve both organic growth and growth through strategic acquisitions.
-The Company also intends to make effective use of cross-marketing opportunities between the online gaming sites.
+The Company also intends to make effective use of cross-marketing opportunities between online gaming sites.

 The Spin Palace Group collectively comprises two separate businesses, Spin Palace and Piggs Casino, which are both licensed by the Kahnawake Gaming Commission in Canada’s independent Mohawk Territory of Kahnawake.